 - If you can’t tell if it’s lice or dandruff, the biggest difference is that dandruff will easily brush off.
 Nits are glued to the hair shaft and harder to remove.

 If you do detect head lice on your child, step away from dangerous over the counter remedies.
 These pesticide-style treatments are not only proven to be highly toxic, but they have an extremely low efficacy rating.
 The active ingredients in many of these products are lindane and permethrin—both scientifically shown to be carcinogenic.

 Treatment That’s a Treat

 Instead of treating your child with tricky pesticides, visit Fresh Heads.
 We’re proud to offer strictly chemical-free treatments.
-Our signature AirAllé treatment is FDA-cleared and has one of the highest efficacy ratings of any lice treatment out there.
+Our signature AirAllé treatment is FDA-cleared and has one of the highest efficiency ratings of any lice treatment out there.
 It brilliantly utilizes heated air to dehydrate and kill lice and their eggs.
 The treatment can be completed in about an hour, so your kids can get back to having Halloween fun ASAP.

 Leave a ReplyWant to join the discussion?